-On July 10, 2017, City Council approved amendments to Edmonton’s Zoning Bylaw to improve the buildability and quality of garden suites.
+On Monday July 10, 2017, City Council approved changes to Edmonton’s Zoning Bylaw to improve the buildability and quality of garden suites.
 At this time, Council also directed City staff to explore some potential future changes to the garden suite regulations, including:

-- Changing the maximum size of the second storey from 50m2 to 60m2 in mature and established neighbourhoods
+- Changing the maximum size of the second storey from 50 square metres to 60 square metres in mature and established neighbourhoods

 - Providing a larger exemption for areas covered by stairways

-- Allowing larger units when they are designed to be wheelchair accessible and barrier free, including 65m2 on the second storey and 130m2 overall
+- Allowing larger units when they are designed to be wheelchair accessible and barrier free, including 65 square metres on the second storey and 130 square metres overall

 - Seeking advice from the Edmonton Design Committee on design regulations for garden suites

 The purpose of this project is to refine garden suite regulations, drawing from suggestions made at Public Hearing and analysis of recent development permit applications.
-The end result will be a set of recommended amendments to the Zoning Bylaw to further improve the buildability of garage and garden suites.
+The end result will be a set of recommended changes to the Zoning Bylaw to further improve the buildability of garden suites.

 The City of Edmonton is committed to citizen engagement.

-City staff will be reaching out to recent applicants for garden suites to better understand their experiences with the new regulations.
-A draft report with proposed recommendations will also be circulated for four weeks to external stakeholders for review and comment.
-There will also be an opportunity for interested parties to speak at Urban Planning Committee.
+City staff reached out to recent applicants for garden suites to better understand their experiences with the new regulations.
+A draft report with proposed recommendations was circulated for 4 weeks to external stakeholders for review and comment.
+A survey to gauge attitudes toward tiny homes was also conducted in October 2018.